codemedic/go-log/README.md

 ### Leveled Logging

-The methods below provides leveled logging with GoLog.
-See [examples](doc_test.go) for more.
+The methods below provides leveled logging.
+They follow the same pattern as `fmt.Print` and `fmt.Printf` and uses the same format specification.

 ```go
 // Log string message at specific levels